Certified Private Wealth Professional (CPWP) Module 1 Examination

 Plan your revision

 Read every single topic in the study manuals and allow extra time for difficult topics.
-Each topic carries equal weight in the examination.
 DO NOT glance over topics you think you know already.
 DO NOT simply rely on the knowledge you have gained through whatever means alone as this may not always be technically correct.
 Make sure you know and understand the products, instruments, techniques, rules and regulations, etc. covered in the syllabuses.